codingwithmagga/mathvizanimator/docs/developer/mva_svg.rst

 LaTeX to SVG process
 ++++++++++++++++++++

-Using ``SVGCreator::svgFromLaTeX(const QString& latex)`` starts the process to create a SVG image from a LaTeX file.
+Using :mva:`SVGCreator::svgFromLaTeX(const QString& latex)` starts the process to create a SVG image from a LaTeX file.
 First a ``latex`` process is started using the following command line arguments:

 ``latex -output-format=dvi -interaction=batchmode path/to/latex.tex``